simpson2/REST-API-vatsim/README.md

 # REST-API-vatsim

-This is a RESTful API created to take the [VATSIM JSON data](https://data.vatsim.net/v3/vatsim-data.json) and provide selected data based on the implemented endpoints
+This is a RESTful API created to take the [VATSIM JSON data](https://data.vatsim.net/v3/vatsim-data.json) and provide tailored JSON data based on the implemented endpoints

 ## Current endpoints